Anubhob435/customer-service-agent-system/README.md

 hi there

 **Agent**:
-Hey Alex, I see you've been a Literati Library & Bookstore customer for a couple of years now - we appreciate your business!
+Hey Anubhob, I see you've been a Literati Library & Bookstore customer for a couple of years now - we appreciate your business!
 I also see you have a few things in your cart already.
 How can I help you find your next great read today?

 **User**:
 Yeah, so I'm a bit confused.
 I just finished reading some mystery novels and I loved them.
 I'm looking for something similar but maybe with a different twist.
 I have a couple of books in my cart but I'm not sure if they're the right ones for me.